danielabar/user-resource-rails-pluralsight/README.md

 ![form data](doc-images/form-data.png "form data")

 Rails console - unfortunately the cryptocurrency parameters are `FILTERED` because Rails thinks this is a secret like a password - possible to modify this?
+See `stocktracker/config/initializers/filter_parameter_logging.rb`.

 ```
 Started POST "/cryptocurrencies" for ::1 at 2022-06-29 08:32:10 -0400